Status

 The United States Avenue Burn Site – Soils/Sediments Complete

 Remediation and restoration activities are complete on all areas under the United States Avenue Burn Site unit.
 Sherwin-Williams will continue to monitor the restoration of vegetation in regulated areas as required under the NJDEP land use permit, as well as perform post-remediation groundwater and surface water monitoring.
-Monitoring efforts associated with this unit will continue for the next several years.

 The EPA-issued Record of Decision (ROD) for the FMP unit outlines three distinct remedial approaches to address contaminated soils at the FMP, sediments in a portion of Hilliards Creek adjacent to the FMP, as well as an area of light non-aqueous phase liquid (LNAPL) contamination located along the eastern side of the FMP.